 Lotus Sutra.
 This sutra is one of the most popular sutra in Mahayana Buddhism.
-It is controversial in its own sense because some Buddhist and academics do not recognize it as being said by the Historical Buddha and that it is written by Buddhist scholars at a later period of time.
+It is controversial in its own sense because some Buddhist and academics do not recognize it as being said by the Historical Buddha.
+They think that it is written by Buddhist scholars at a later period of time.
 Here’s some link if your want to read more.

 Nonetheless, it is undeniable that Lotus sutra is a scripture of great influence.